svin24/svin24.github.io/content/blog/Cash-for-leftpad.md

 date: 2021-11-16
 ---

-npm's diseased culture presents a major problem for global software security.
-It's grossly irresponsible to let your dependency trees grow to thousands of dependencies, from vendors you've never met and probably haven't even evaluated, to solve trivial tasks which you could have done yourself in mere seconds if you had bothered to, or, if properly evaluated, you might not have even needed in the first place.
+npm's culture presents a major problem for global software security.
+It's grossly irresponsible to let dependency trees grow to thousands of dependencies, from vendors you may have never heard of and likely have not critically evaluated, to solve trivial tasks which could have been done from scratch in mere seconds, or, if properly considered, might not even be needed in the first place.

-We need to figure out a way to change this reckless behavior, but how?
+We need to figure out a way to curb this reckless behavior, but how?

 I have an idea.
 Remember left-pad?
 That needs to happen more often.

 ![A LaTeX rendering of an equation which sets a reward (in dollars) to the logarithm of weekly downloads over lines of code in base 10 times one hundred](https://l.sr.ht/Fe7o.svg)

-I'll pay you cold hard cash rewards to delete your npm module.
+I'll pay you cold hard cash to delete your npm module.
 The exact amount will be determined on this equation, which is designed to offer higher payouts for modules with more downloads and fewer lines of code.
 A condition of this is that you must delete it without notice, so that everyone who depends on it wakes up to a broken build.

 Let's consider an example: [isArray][0].
 It has only four lines of code: